kindkaktus/CcPy/README.md

 Features
 ---------------------
-- Runs on any unix-derived system
+* Runs on any unix-derived system
-- Supports svn repositories
+* Supports svn repositories
-- Can run on schedule or on demand
+* Can run on schedule or on demand
-- Notifies on build results by email
+* Notifies on build results by email

 Quick start
 ---------------------

-Prerequisites:
+Prerequisites:<br>
+* Python 2.5+ (not tested on 3.x)
-    CcPy requires Python 2.5+ and python-expat module
+* python-expat module

 To install:<br>
  <code># python setup.py install</code>